Derrickpatersonehemiah/API-Flask-Framework/readme.txt

 2)For Task 4.2 run:
---> To run tesst cases in flask framework - python Test_cases_API.py --> To run tesst cases with newman - start the server/host with - python API_Test.py then trigger - newman run PM.json
+--> To run tesst cases in flask framework - python Test_cases_API.py --> To run tesst cases with newman - start the server/host with - python API_Test.py in a terminal then trigger - newman run PM.json -r htmlextra in another ternminal to generate the result.